heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-25-mini-app-killer.md

 comments: true
 ---

-Mini App Killer is a simple utility program I created in .NET C# that will sit in the system tray for easy access and can be used to kill or end task of any running application or process.
+Mini App Killer is a simple utility program I wrote in .NET C# that will sit in the system tray for easy access and can be used to kill or end task of any running application or process.

 [**Download Mini App Killer v1.0 (zipped)**](https://www.dropbox.com/s/4gibswk7iz7gg9d/MiniAppKillerV1.zip?dl=0) · 55.2 KB

+### List all running apps or processes

 By default, Mini App Killer program will list all running applications or processes that contain `MainWindowTitle` property from the WMI query.
 Below is the C# code I use to get all running applications: